andrealbers/Handcart-with-audio-visualization/README.md

 ## Test the LED strip
 1. cd rpi_ws281x/python/examples
 2. sudo nano strandtest.py
 3. Configure the options at the top of the file.
 Enable logic inverting if you are using an inverting logic-level converter.
 Set the correct GPIO pin and number of pixels for the LED strip.
-You will likely need a logic-level converter to convert the Raspberry Pi's 3.3V logic to the 5V logic used by the ws2812b LED strip.
 4. Run example with 'sudo python strandtest.py'

 ## Configure the visualization code